 To diagnose knee tendinitis, your Reflex Knee Specialists provider asks about your symptoms, including when the pain started, which activities make it worse, and if it improves with rest.

-Next, they examine your knee, gently applying pressure to identify any areas that are tender. .
+Next, they examine your knee, gently applying pressure to identify any tender areas.
 They also test your knee’s range of motion and stability.

-Your provider will also perform a diagnostic ultrasound to get a closer look at the tendon, the inside of your knee joint, along with and the surrounding tissues.
+Your provider will also perform a diagnostic ultrasound to get a closer look at the tendon, the inside of your knee joint, and the surrounding tissues.

 Treatment of tendinitis depends on various factors, including age and the severity of your symptoms, and how extensive the damage appears on ultrasound assessment.
 Your Reflex Knee Specialists provider might recommend: